Updated April 29, 2021

 Every brain, body and mental health symptom should be investigated as a part of the whole person.
 From the ‘reverse engineering’ of my nervous and immune system crash after moving into a new home many decades ago, I know that I would have been spared many years of suffering had my symptoms been investigated in the context of my whole body, person and health.
 Fast forward to today and I am symptom free and feel healthy and blessed.
 I have taken my recovered health ‘reverse engineering’ information and combined it with my research on natural strategies to write The Whole Person Well-being Equation.
 If you are suffering from any symptoms, consider a ‘whole person’ approach to investigating and eliminating your symptoms.
 You are after all, ‘the sum of your parts’.

 There is more editing and healing to do, in terms of my 100% brain function goals.
-One of my left over quirks/deficiencies from my past chemical brain damage, is that while having a conversation a word will occasionally come out in a sentence that is not the word I intended.
+The good news is my brain is plastic (neuroplasticity) and can change.
+One of my left over quirks/deficiencies from my past traumatic chemical brain damage, which happens seldom now, is that while having a conversation a word will occasionally come out in a sentence that is not the word I intended.
 Not sure where that comes from.
-My brain substitutes an alternate, unrelated word for the word that I intended.
+My brain sometimes substitutes an alternate, unrelated word for the word that I intended.
 People tend to be a bit confused at times, as well as me.
 Sometimes adds a bit of humour!
 It isn’t always easy to laugh at oneself when one malfunctions, physically, mentally, emotionally or spiritually.
-You will find many blog posts that I have written throughout my recovery from physical and mental challenges on my blog.
+You will find many blog posts that I have written throughout my health recovery from physical and mental challenges on my blog.
 At the very end of this post I have listed several blog posts about brain challenges, so scroll to the bottom of this post to read more.

 Wishing you whole person well-being!